 PS TV has great potential, but it’s also deeply limited in some respects.
 It uses hardware that’s about three years out of date by some standards and its audio-visual credentials are pretty poor.

 However, the Sony ecosystem is starting to look pretty great, especially if you have a PS3 or PS4 and are signed up to PlayStation Plus.
-We’ll be taking a closer look when it’s released, which will be this Autumn – pointing to a likely September release.
+We’ll be taking a closer look when it’s released, so stay tuned to TrustedReviews.